2 who was faithful to Him who appointed Him, as Moses also was faithful in all His house.

 as Moses also was faithful in all His house (the theocratic nation of Israel).

-Jesus was similar to Moses who was a faithful servant in leading the nation of Israel (Nu 12:7).
+Jesus was similar to Moses, who was a faithful servant in leading the nation of Israel (Nu 12:7).
 Moses was faithful in leading his people to worship within the theocratic nation (Deut 18:15).
 Both Moses and Jesus were true to their calling.

 Moses was held in very high veneration by the Jews.
 It is difficult for Christians to grasp how high Jews held this honor.
 Even the New Testament mentions his name more than 70 times (He 11:25, 26).
 He was Israel’s law-giver and mediator.

 The contrast between the faithfulness of Moses and Christ was a contrast of position in which they were faithful.
-There is a contrast between servant and son; the son has great access than the servant.
+There is a contrast between servant and son; the son has greater access than the servant.
 The Son stands in greater proximity to God than the servant.
 Moses was faithful in God’s house, but Jesus was faithful over it.
 Jesus occupied a higher office than Moses.

 Jesus is our model for trustworthiness.